Posting Items

 Three more hyphens

-After the metadata, there’s another set of three hypens.
-Like the hyphens that start each item file, these need to be on their online with no spaces before or after
+After the metadata, there’s another set of three hypens to mark the end of the metadata.
+Like the hyphens that start each item file, these need to be on their own line with no spaces before or after

 Adding more detail